SysCV/shift-dev/README.md

     python -m shift_dev.io.decompress_videos "discrete/videos/val/left_45/*.tar" -j 1
     ```

-- To ensure reproducible decompression of videos, we recommend to use our docker image as
+- To ensure reproducible decompression of videos, we recommend to use our Docker image.
+You could refer to the Docker engine's [installation doc](https://docs.docker.com/engine/install/).
     ```bash
+    # build and install our Docker image
     docker build -t shift-devkit .
+    # run the container
     docker run -v <path/to/data>:/data shift-devkit
     ```
     Here, `<path/to/data>` denotes the root path under which all tar files will be processed recursively.